print logo

 By signing this Agreement, the [Department Name] agrees to all of the specified conditions described above,

-agrees to abide by the provisions of the Values and Ethics Statement, and agrees there will be no increase to
+agrees to abide by the Fundamental Principles for CEA Delegation, and agrees there will be no increase to

 [Department Name]'s salary and wages budget as a result of this Delegation Agreement.

-By signing this Agreement, CalHR agrees to provide delegation of CEA salary and level determinations, but
+By signing this Agreement, CalHR agrees to provide delegation of CEA concept review, salary and level

 Personnel Officer